-1 In an analysis of the routine air samplers (Napier et al. 2010), the mean of background air samples at the Hanford 200-West monitoring stations is shown to be about $1.2 \times 10^{-15} \,\mu\text{Ci/ml}$ of gross alpha-emitters.
-The DAC for the worst-case analysis of 236-Z is about 1.43×10^{-11} uCi/ml of alpha-emitters.
-Most of the background will be natural alpha-emitting radionuclides, primarily progeny of the uranium chain.
-If the background is assumed to have the same radionuclide spectrum as the contamination of the 236-Z Building (which is conservative from a dosimetric sense), the background levels of air concentration are at about 0.0001 DAC; 1-week and 2-week background exposures are estimated to be about 0.015 and 0.03 DAC-hours, respectively.
+&lt;sup>1 In an analysis of the routine air samplers (Napier et al. 2010), the mean of background air samples at the Hanford 200-West monitoring stations is shown to be about $1.2 \times 10^{-15} \,\mu\text{Ci/ml}$ of gross alpha-emitters.
+The DAC for the worst-case analysis of 236-Z is about $1.43 \times 10^{-11}$ uCi/ml of alpha-emitters.
+Most of the background will be natural alpha-emitting radionuclides. primarily progeny of the uranium chain.
+If the background is assumed to have the same radionuclide spectrum as the

 Figure 3.1.
+PFP Structures Being Considered for Demolition

-PFP Demolition Structures, PFP Fenceline, and Nearby Monitoring Stations demolition-hour using annual cycles of 5 years of recent meteorological data (2005-2009).
-The activities are assumed to occur during the day shift.
+To evaluate the potential exposure levels from the planned demolition activity scenarios listed in Section 2 and detailed in appendices, the local patterns of air concentrations and surface deposition amounts were computed for each demolition-hour using annual cycles of 5 years of recent meteorological data (2005-2009).
+All activities are assumed to occur during the day shift.
 Allowing for weekends and holidays, the start-to-finish demolition period for all the demolition activities is projected to be about 10 months.